MaikKlein/blog/content/post/soa-d.md

 # Why is SoA useful?

 Imagine you want to write a small `udp game server` with a `client server architecture`.
 You will have a server where clients can connect to.
-The `server` needs to remeber which clients are currently connected.
+The `server` needs to remember which clients are currently connected.
 The server polls messages with `recvfrom` and in case you are not familiar with udp `recvfrom` returns the packet that was sent to the port where to socket was bound to and the address.

 When a packet comes in the first thing you probably want to know is if the packet came from a connected client.
 You would be inclined to write it like this: